Clicky

 Despite the tough schedule, game wardens are absolutely integral to the fabric of conservation and environmental stewardship.
 They are responsible for a variety of tasks, which might include patrol and surveillance, wildlife law enforcement, investigations, public education, search and rescue, wildlife health monitoring, and much more.

 Because of the diverse nature of the job, each state varies in terms of what its game wardens are asked to do.
-As such, there is no single best degree – there are several different options (and hundreds of potential colleges) you can choose from.
+As such, there is no single best degree – there are several different options (and hundreds of potential colleges) from which you can choose.

 Fisheries and Wildlife Biology